heshandevaka/Trade-Off-MOL/README.md

-# Generalization in Multi-objective Optimization (MOO)
+# Trade off in Multi-objective Learning

 Experiments for generalization in MOO, and introducing MoDo, updated MoCo.